build-on-aws/content/posts/understanding-log-files-on-your-linux-system/index.md

 authorName: Curtis Evans
 date: 2022-10-19
 ---
-# Understanding Log Files on your Linux System

 Whether you’re a new user, or experienced Site Reliability Engineer, system logs are a vital source of information available on servers to help keep operations reliable.
 Logs are available on all system types, and their existence is very prevalent on machines running Linux.
 From boot sequences, and process threads, to user activity, practically every operation produces a written record of an event that is logged, allowing operators access to information and visibility across the entire server.
 But how does one go about locating and viewing these critical logs?